j3r3m1/urock_processing/README.md

 The TestFile.py file is used to set the simulation informations of a new case and to run it.

 First, you need to set the following informations:
-- geographical input data
+- Geographical input data
-- meteorological input data
+- Meteorological input data
-- meshing properties
+- Meshing properties
-- other simulation parameters
+- Other simulation parameters
-- plotting options
+- Plotting options

 ## Geographical input data
 The geographical inputs are vector files (shapefile and geojson are supported).